BenjaminDerProgrammierer/esp-clock/README.md

 ## Secrets

-You'll need to create a `MqttCredentials.h` and `WiFiCredentials.h` file in the `include` folder with the following content:
+You'll need to create a `MqttCredentials.h` (and `WiFiCredentials.h` if you don't use the WiFi manager) file in the `include` folder with the following content:

 ```cpp
 // MqttCredentials.h